thedeeppp/blog-DApp/README.md

 # blog-DApp
-a blog DApp in solana ecosystem using anchor.
+a blog DApp in solana ecosystem using anchor (underworking).